Student-Athletes Sue NCAA Over Endorsements, Social Media Revenue

 OAKLAND, Calif.
 (CN) — A federal judge is entertaining another student-athlete led antitrust class action against the National Collegiate Athletic Association, this time over endorsement deals, autographs and social media revenue.

-In June 2020, Arizona State swimmer Grant House and Oregon women’s basketball player Sedona Prince sued the NCAA and the Power Five conferences over rules prohibiting them from receiving any compensation for marketing themselves in ways that monetarily benefit their schools.
+In June 2020, Arizona State swimmer Grant House and Oregon women’s basketball player Sedona Prince sued the NCAA and the Power Five conferences over rules prohibiting them from receiving any compensation for marketing themselves through third-party deals and sponsorships.

 Former Illinois defensive lineman Tymir Oliver filed a separate class action raising the same claims in July.